See Palma’s historic center and coastline from a double-decker bus.

 Seasonal Schedule:

-The boat runs through November 30 each year.
+The boat runs from April 1 to November 30 each year.
 Departure times change by season:

 Tours depend on weather and can be cancelled in bad conditions.
 The boat doesn’t run on Sundays.